 Now the job pays for their annual expenses, their mortgage and allows them to save a little for some nice trips.

-It is the state where, you are not financially independent, but you are in a good financial position that you have less impetus to aggressively push your human capital to maximize the amount that you can earn.
+Coasting is the state where, you are not financially independent, but you are in a good financial position that you have less impetus to aggressively push your human capital to maximize the amount that you can earn.

 Coasting means that you:

-- Pre-pay a large amount of your retirement funds or build wealth aggressively when you are young and earning well.
+- Pre-pay a large number of your retirement funds or build wealth aggressively when you are young and earning well.
 You will put a larger than average amount to building wealth instead of spending your pay.

 - Then step off the working gas pedal to take on a job you like, less restricted by pay, to survive or to save slower

 - Your pre-paid amount will grow over time on its own, through your management, or other people’s management without the need for additional funding

 The term Barista FI is frequently used because many dreams that after they make their dough, they can just chill and work in Starbucks, enjoy the experience of talking to customers, smelling coffee and pastries.

 The idea is not that everyone has to work as a barista.
 And I think a few baristas might be rather offended by this.

 - As Su Ling’s colleague’s husband example, find a job with a much-reduced scope or a more mundane scope